simonblee/marionette-dust/README.md

 * Dust (winth LinkedIn helpers - if you want them)

 ## Usage
 Include as a dependency in any file using Marionette Views along with Marionette.
 MUST pre compile templates using the DustJS pre-compiler as the render method must run synchronously.
-Later versions will allow asynchronous rendering.
+Later versions will allow asynchronous rendering with Marionette Async and with assistance from a user defined dust.onLoad function for loading templates asynchronously.

-To use, set the template property in your view to the pre-compiled template name (string).
-Marionette will do the rest for you.
+Remove the dust.helpers module if you aren't using the LinkedIn helpers (these are recomended as they provide some very helpful functions inside your templates).